-- ► A person who has been made redundant due to work shortage or, from 1 October 2022, an employee whose fixed-term employment contract has expired. - A person who has been permanently employed for one year at the same company and who has had average weekly working hours of at least 16 hours. - A person who has left their employment without having been made redundant, and it is clear that the employee is leaving at the employer's initiative and due to work shortage. - ► A person who has been made redundant for personal reasons in connection with illness.
+- ▶ A person who has been made redundant due to work shortage or illness. - A person who has been permanently employed for one year at the same company and who has had average weekly working hours of at least 16 hours. - A person who has left their employment without having been made redundant, and it is clear that the employee is leaving at the employer's initiative and due to work shortage.

+▶ A person who has been made redundant for personal reasons in connection with illness, provided that the redundancy decision has been notified after 1 January 2019.